WhitehatLaksh/Euclid-s_Algorith/Readme.txt

+// Javascript code on the time complexity of Euclid’s Algorithm by subtraction.
 Run following command:
 npm init // This will walk you through creating a package.json file.
 It only covers the most common items, and tries to guess sensible defaults (Optional). npm install prompt-sync